Senior lecturer and associate professor (docent) at the Department of Government, Uppsala University

-In 2022 I am also finishing up a project called "Understanding the Pippi Longstocking Paradox and Statist Individualism: A Comparative Study of Swedish Individualism Using a Mixed-Methods Approach", and is funded by Forte, the Swedish Research Council for Health, Working Life and Welfare.
-This project represents the first encompassing study of individualistic attitudes and their consequences for the welfare state in contemporary public opinion in Sweden, and is undertaken in collaboration with historian Lars Trägårdh at Ersta Sköndal University College.
+In 2022 I am also finishing up a project called "Understanding the Pippi Longstocking Paradox and Statist Individualism: A Comparative Study of Swedish Individualism Using a Mixed-Methods Approach".
+This is also funded by Forte, the Swedish Research Council for Health, Working Life and Welfare.
+This project looks closer at individualistic attitudes, conformism, and freedom values, and their consequences for the welfare state in contemporary public opinion in Sweden.
+It is undertaken in collaboration with historian Lars Trägårdh at Ersta Sköndal University College.

 Romantic and Enlightenment Liberalism

-As the result of a three year post-doc scholarship (2012-2014) from the Sasakawa SYLFF foundation, I have recently also finished a research monograph: "The Romantic Strain in Enlightenment Liberalism: Contemporary Liberalism Caught Between Muslim Veils, Muhammad Cartoons, and Individuality".
+As the result of a three year post-doc scholarship (2012-2014) from the Sasakawa SYLFF foundation, I also have a book manuscript entitled "The Romantic Strain in Enlightenment Liberalism: Contemporary Liberalism Caught Between Muslim Veils, Muhammad Cartoons, and Individuality".

 This book offers the first systematic study of Enlightenment Liberalism, the black sheep in the liberal family, according to both political theorists and now, increasingly, also empirical researchers interested in immigration and ethnicity.
 Yet, the notion of Enlightenment Liberalism has hitherto escaped proper scrutiny.
 My main conclusion is that we have focused on the wrong culprit.
 Instead of worrying about Enlightenment Liberalism, my analysis suggests that we should fear its neglected baby brother: Romantic Liberalism, which places individuality rather than autonomous self-reflection at the heart of the liberal project.
 With its focus on being true to rather than transcending oneself, it is Romantic Liberalism, rather than its enlightened counterpart, that ends up supporting the new intolerance of religious minorities.
 This book traces this process both in theory and practice, in debates over the Muslim veil and Muhammad cartoons.